-Hearing loss is generally categorized by location—that is, what part of the ear is damaged—as well as by severity and age of onset.
-There are three main types of loss: conductive, sensorineural, and a combination of both, known as mixed hearing loss.
+Depending on what part of the ear is affected, individuals will experience different types of hearing loss.
+There are three main types of hearing loss: conductive, sensorineural, and mixed hearing loss.

 Conductive Hearing Loss

 For those dealing with conductive hearing loss, sound waves are unable to be transmitted through the outer ear and/or middle ear.
 This disruption in transmission can be due to damaged eardrums, issues with the delicate bones of the middle ear (stapes, hammer, anvil) or other problems in these areas.
 However, the inner ear works correctly.

 This kind of hearing loss is more common in children but can occur in adults.
 Surgeries such as eardrum repair or cochlear implants can help overcome some cases of conductive hearing loss.